geotrev/bulba/README.md

 A few quick points on the design of `UpgradedElement`:

-### Technical Design

-The goal of `UpgradedElement` is not to add special features.
-Rather, it's goal is to enable you to use custom elements with the tools that already exist in the browser.
-In other words, the whole package is vanilla JavaScript.
-Extras such as decorators, typescript support, and the like, could be future plugins.

 ### Rendering

-1. **DOM:** Rendering is handled using a small DOM-diffing implementation, nearly identical to the one used in [reef](https://github.com/cferdinandi/reef).
+1. **Diffing the DOM:** Rendering is handled using a small DOM-diffing implementation, nearly identical to the one used in [reef](https://github.com/cferdinandi/reef) with some optimizations specific to shadow DOM concerns.
 The main reasoning here is to reduce package size and make rendering cheap and fast.

-2. **Scheduling:** All renders are asynchronously requested to happen at the next animation frame.
+2. **Performance:** All renders are asynchronously requested to happen at the next animation frame.
 This is accomplished using a combination of `postMessage` and `requestAnimationFrame`.
 If `requestAnimationFrame` is not available, `setTimeout` with the minimum-allowed wait time is used (2-4 milliseconds depending on the browser).
 If `setTimeout` isn't available, then the render is called on the same frame as the `postMessage` handler.

+## Princples & Goals

+Here is the thinking behind decisions and technical direction.

-### TODOS
+### Goals

-- [ ] **Batch property changes into a single render.** Unfortunately, every single property change triggers a re-render.
-This isn't _horrible_ right now since re-renders are decently cheap, but it would improve performance in more complex cases.
+- **Intuitive API.** Provide an easy way to create an encapsulated styles and view in a shadow root.
+Enable internal state using familiar patterns (class properties).

+- **No hidden expectations.** In the vanilla custom element API, `connectedCallback` may be triggered when an element is disconnected.
+Unexpected behavior like this is guarded against so expectations are straightforward.
+All contracts should have guarantees and stability.

+- **No magic.** Everything you write is with existing technologies in the browser.
+Features that change existing behavior, like upgraded properties, are meant to improve bootstrapping, and should be easily customizable.

 ## Contribute